ali-rivera/Python-Support-Hours/Week1/Git-GitHub.md

         4. When your new feature is complete, you can create a pull request to merge your "add-share-feature" branch to the main branch.
         5. After doing a final review, you can merge your branches and your new feature will be added to your main branch.

+#### Use Case 3: Using GitHub in Class
+Ok - more realistically you'll probably interact with GitHub the most in your classes right now.
+Your professors may host their materails on GitHub and you'll want to be able to get the up-to-date materials as they are added.
+You'll also want to be able to have any code files, like a homework .ipynb file, they share available to run on whatever environment you have chosen.
+Here's how that looks:

+    They will:
+        1. Set up a repo on GitHub with the course materials.
+Let's say they add the files to the repo weekly, so each week they add the new files you'll need for that week.

+    You will:
+        1. Fork the repo and clone it to your local machine.
+        2. Before each class, you'll fetch upstream and get the new files added as well as any updates they've performed since you last pulled and merge them to your branch.
+You can open these files from your local in whatever environment you use (VS code, Jupyter, Google Colab, etc.)
+        3. You may add notes or complete homework assignments that you store in your own repo.
+When you make changes you're happy with, you'll (add, commit, and) push these to your own forked copy of the repo.
+These won't go to your instructor's copy unless you make a pull request to do so.

 _____________________________
 # Next Steps:
 - Make sure you have Git installed on your computer (run `git --version` in a terminal) or download Git if needed​